#1 Home Improvement Retailer

 Fall Vegetable Gardening 101

-Keep your garden producing vegetables through summer and into fall when you plant a fall garden.
+You can keep your garden producing vegetables through summer and into fall when you plant a fall garden.
 Autumn is the best season to garden.
-There are fewer problems with heat and insects, and the weather is often wetter.
+There are fewer problems with heat and insects.
+Plus, the weather is often wetter.
+Many gardeners feel that the season’s first frost sweetens crops.
+It turns starches into sugars and improves vegetables’ flavors.

-Best vegetables for a fall edible garden include beets, bok choy, broccoli, Brussels sprouts, cabbage, carrots, cauliflower, collards, kale, kohlrabi, leaf lettuces and spinach, leeks, radishes, rutabagas, Swiss chard and turnips.
+The list of best vegetables for a fall edible garden is a long one.
+It includes beets, bok choy, broccoli, Brussels sprouts, cabbage, carrots, cauliflower, collards, kale, kohlrabi, leaf lettuces and spinach, leeks, radishes, rutabagas, Swiss chard and turnips.

-Herbs for your fall vegetable garden include chives, cilantro, lavender, mint, parsley (flat Italian and curly), rosemary, sage and thyme.
+Fall vegetable garden herbs include chives, cilantro, lavender, mint, parsley (flat Italian and curly), rosemary, sage and thyme.
 The most popular herb for growing at home, basil, can be enjoyed in your fall garden until the first frost.

-In this guide, learn strategies for growing a fall vegetable garden.
+In this guide, you will learn strategies for growing a fall vegetable garden.
+They include planting cold-tolerant crops that could benefit from frosts.

 SHOP EDIBLE GARDENING